ttrifonov/zmqssl/README.md

 zmqssl
 ======

-SSL/TLS wrapper for ZMQ sockets using M2Crypto
+A brief example of an SSL/TLS wrapper for ZMQ sockets using M2Crypto.

 Python implementation of the nice C++ example given by Ian Barber: